GGxABDUL/mc/README.md

-# Minecraft Server on Google Clou
+# Minecraft Server on Google Cloud
 In this Project, I will teach you the way to host your Minecraft Server on Google Cloud.

 **Features :**